 I'm driven by my passion for creating connection between people.

 I completed my undergrad at the University of Minnesota where I studied Computer Science as well as Asian and Middle Eastern Studies, with a Chinese concentration.
 Through my time in the Illusioneering Lab advised by Dr. Evan Suma Rosenberg, I discovered my love of research.
-My work involved 3D user interface design as well as the understanding and mitigation of cybersickness (motion sickness in VR).
+My work involved 3D user interfaces as well as the understanding and mitigation of cybersickness (motion sickness in VR).
 I received an Outstanding Undergraduate Researcher Honorable Mention by the Computing Research Associate in recognition of my work with Dr. Suma Rosenberg.

 During my undergrad, I also spent three summers interning for Xbox.
 I worked on projects ranging from Services and Operations, to Accessibility Compliance, as well as Safety and Content Moderation.
-Many of these projects involved applying AI and machine learning in a Gaming context.
+Many of these projects involved applying AI and machine learning to a Gaming context.

-Curriculum VitaeSeptember 2024: Accepted as a Student Volunteer at IEEE ISMAR 2024, see you in Seattle!
+September 2024: Accepted as a Student Volunteer at IEEE ISMAR 2024, see you in Seattle!

-August 2024: Started my PhD journey at the University of Central Florida!
 Joined the Synthetic Reality Lab (SREAL), co-advised by Gregory F. Welch and Gerd Bruder.
 Let's get ready to rumble 💪🏽

 May 2024: Received my B.S. in Computer Science from the University of Minnesota 🎓